JGantts/jgantts-website-publisher/README.md

  - Currently the setup script for the CentOS VM places the target website's publish package files under /root/
  - Currently the server launcher must be launched as root
- - The server laucher does reduce privileges to a non-root user account before launching any application servers
+ - The server launcher does reduce privileges to a non-root user account before launching any application servers

 ### Future Security Plans

  - Stop using root and make another user account to run the SSL server under

+## Other Considerations

+Currently the load balancer has no type of cookies or user identifier.
+This means that the balancer has no way to route requests from the same user to the same worker/application server.

-## Method
+## Method, Terminology

 ## Publisher-TargetWebsite API

 The target website exposes itself as a nodejs module with these exported functions:

-- start(): boolean
-- port(): number
-- heartbeat(): boolean
-- shutdown(): boolean
+- **start(): boolean** => launches website application server and returns success value

+- **port(): number** => returns application server's port

+- **heartbeat(): boolean** => returns true in under 100 miliseconds.
+Any other response, or lack of timely response, is considered a failed heartbeat

+- **shutdown(): boolean** => closes website application server and returns success value

 ## Environment